wordswords/dotfiles/README.md

 You can run a script that will attempt to install the prerequisites under Ubuntu by executing `./deploy-part-0.sh`.

-## What it will Install
+## What It Will Install

-As part of the process, this will install the latest version of oh-my-zsh and set your default shell to it, and install the latest version of yarn, the note taking app Joplin's command line interface, the Morgen paid calendar app, the Spotify snap, a lot of vim plugins, and the latest LTS version of node.
-It will also setup an encypted directory under `~/.secure` encrypted with your choice of pass phrase with ecrypt.
-It will use this directory to store your Joplin notes just in case you have any sensitive ones.
+It will install my VIM8 development environment and anything else I use regularly in my work.
+Currently it will:

+* Install my heavily customised version of VIM8 with coc.vim and other plugins
+* Install latest version of Oh-my-ZSH and set your default shell to ZSH
+* Install Joplin the command-line open source Evernote replacement, and secure it with encryption, and download all my notes (presuming you are me).
+* Ask if you want to install my usual apps - Morgen: a paid multiplatform calendar app that I use with Google Calendar and Spotify.
+These are delivered via the snap installation process.
+* Ask if you want to install the excellent Golang JIRA CLI client which makes navigating JIRA boards less painful.

+You may well have to customise, mix and match, and edit these individual settings because  you won't have the authentication required for this whole process to work.

 ## Install Steps